MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/Notes/M01_Wait_statistics.md

 - **Customization**: This delay can be adjusted using the **Availability Group Commit Time** configuration option.
 Setting it lower can reduce latency but may increase overhead.

 ---

+### 🧠 Best Practices and Mitigation Index Rebuild to avoid overwhelming challenges:

+- **Avoid Unnecessary Rebuilds**
+  Many environments don’t need frequent index rebuilds.
+Often, **updating statistics** with a full scan provides the same benefit without the overhead.

+- **Use Fragmentation Thresholds**
+  Rebuild only when fragmentation exceeds a meaningful threshold (e.g., >30%).
+Below that, consider reorganizing instead.

+- **Pre-Grow Transaction Logs**
+  Ensure your transaction log is large enough to handle the rebuild.
+Consider pre-growing it to avoid interruptions.

+- **Schedule During Maintenance Windows**
+  Index rebuilds should be scheduled during off-peak hours to minimize impact on production workloads.

+- **Monitor TempDB Usage**
+  If using `SORT_IN_TEMPDB`, ensure TempDB has sufficient space.
+Rebuilds can consume significant TempDB resources.